Sttark/blind_control/README.md

 For more details on the hub setup and usage, see the [Hub README](hub/README.md).

-## Update Protocol
+## Configuration

-The system now includes a robust update protocol that separates code from configuration, making it easy to update controllers without losing location-specific settings:
+The system uses a configuration-based approach that separates code from configuration:

 - **Configuration-Based Approach**: Each controller has a `local_config.json` file with location-specific settings
-- **Update Scripts**: Simple scripts for updating individual controllers or all controllers from the hub
-- **Configuration Preservation**: Updates automatically back up and restore configuration files
-- **Centralized Updates**: Update all controllers from the hub with a single command

-For detailed information on the update process, see the [Update Protocol Documentation](UPDATE_PROTOCOL.md).
+- **Hub Configuration**: The hub has configuration files for controllers and global settings

+Each Pi can be programmed individually by connecting to it directly and modifying its code or configuration.

 ## Troubleshooting

-- If the web interface is not accessible, ensure the service is running with `sudo systemctl status blind_control`
+- If the web interface is not accessible, ensure the service is running with `sudo systemctl status blind_control_controller`
 - If buttons are not responding correctly, verify the GPIO wiring and pin assignments
 - To reset the GPIO pins, access the `/cleanup` endpoint in your browser
 - If the hub interface is not accessible, check its service status with `sudo systemctl status blind_control_hub`
-- For update-related issues, refer to the [Update Protocol Documentation](UPDATE_PROTOCOL.md#troubleshooting)

 ## Author